Sl786/cn7/README.md

 # cn7
-This experiment has 12 bits in total , i only included our bits ( L O L  😂💀💀)
+If you have a different experiment  then its not my fault ( L O L  😂💀💀)